Why should I come to an Outpatient Addiction Treatment Programme?

 If it becomes apparent that Start2Stop is not the right programme for you, we would openly and honestly discuss the situation with you and then recommend what we felt were the very best alternative treatment options for you.

 Am I allowed to miss any Start2Stop sessions?

-Yes.
-We acknowledge that Start2Stop is a long-term commitment and that there are probably going to be occasions when you will need to miss the odd session or go on a pre-booked holiday.
-As long as you inform your counsellor in advance, missed sessions will be added on to your treatment programme.
+We acknowledge that Start2Stop is a long-term commitment and that there are probably going to be occasions when you will need to miss the odd session, if there is a compelling reason to do so, although absences from treatment are never recommended.